The coronavirus vaccine frontrunners are advancing quickly. Here's where they stand

 "The technology was offering speed," said Pfizer CEO Albert Bourla on a recent conference call.
 "With mRNA technology, you can do in weeks things that for other more conventional technologies you need months."

-Pfizer and BioNTech have since started clinical trials in Germany and the U.S. But unlike Moderna and other early starters, the pair are advancing four prototypes, each with subtle differences.
+Pfizer and BioNTech quickly started clinical trials in Germany and the U.S. But unlike Moderna and other early starters, the pair advanced four prototypes, each with subtle differences, before choosing one to take into late-stage testing.
+A Phase 2/3 trial began on July 28.

-That timeline fits well with Operation Warp Speed in the U.S., and Pfizer and BioNTech's program is reportedly among the finalists.
-But Pfizer won't rely on government funding, saying it can move faster on its own.
+That timeline fits well with Operation Warp Speed in the U.S., and Pfizer and BioNTech's have contracted with the U.S. to supply 100 million doses.
+But Pfizer won't rely on government funding for its testing and manufacturing, saying it can move faster on its own.

 Bourla expects the company to spend more than $1 billion on a vaccine.